-Keep a narrow focus, and remember to emphasize what sets you apart from your competitors.
+Keep a narrow focus, and re to emphasize what sets you apart from your competitors.
 Why are you here, and why should customers choose you?
 When you lose sight of that, it’s easy to lose direction.

 Allow Yourself to Imagine the Worst Case Scenario

 Idealism is a hallmark of success.
 People who dream big do big things.
 And yet there are so many factors outside of your control that can determine success, so it’s vital to brace yourself for the worst case scenario.

 That doesn’t mean you have to dwell on the potential of failure, or let fear motivate your decisions.
 But you should always have a backup plan, even if you expect to never need it.

 One thing you can count on in the business world is that plans go awry.
 New challenges crop up.
 If you rigidly cling to your business plan when the landscape is shifting around you, you’re not going to survive.
 But if you constantly assess how to be more efficient, adapt, and grow, you’ll always find a way to stay relevant.